Dr Ailish Graham

 Profile

-KaLi focusses on the air quality impacts of peatland fires in Indonesia.
-The work is uses observational and model data to improve our understanding of the impacts of fires on people.
+KaLi focussed on the air quality impacts of peatland fires in Indonesia.
+The project used observational and model data to improve understanding of the impacts of peat fires on people’s lived experience.
 For the observational work, we deployed a network of small sensors across Central Kalimantan in June 2023 to measure the impacts of peat fires on air quality.
 The sensors were placed both indoors and outdoors in local peoples’ houses and offices within villages affected by peat fire smoke.
 This allowed us to measure the impacts of peat fire smoke on indoor and outdoor air quality in the region.
 We combined this with results from a quesitonnaire on how much time people spend indoors and outdoors to estimate people’s exposure.
-We plan to deploy a further 100 small sensors across the region in 2024 to continue to measure air pollution.
-For the modelling work, we use WRF-Chem to simulate the impacts of the fires on people across the region and Indonesia.
-We hope to improve fire emissions estimates for the region using a combination of satellite data, modelling and observational data analysis.
+For the modelling work, we used WRF-Chem to simulate the impacts of the fires on people across the region and Indonesia.
+As a follow on study, in 2024, we deployed a further 100 small sensors across the region, many of these sensors continue to measure air pollution now.

-The PaCSAC project focuses on the impacts of current and future agricultural emissions on air pollutants (particularly fine particulate matter and ozone) and crop yields in China.
-In order to identify feasible future agrciultural emissions reductions options the project has worked closely with Chinese stakeholders.
-The impacts of the identified emissions reductions options on air quality are modelled using WRF-Chem and this allows the impacts on human health and crop yields to also be quanified.
+The PaCSAC project focused on the impacts of current and future agricultural emissions on air pollutants (particularly fine particulate matter and ozone) and crop yields in China.
+In order to identify feasible future agrciultural emissions reductions options the project worked closely with Chinese stakeholders.
+The impacts of the identified emissions reductions options on air quality were modelled using WRF-Chem to allow the impacts on human health and crop yields to also be quanified.

-Alongside this work I am also involved in a Met Office Academic Partnership with Ben Drummond who works in the Met Office's Numerical Atmospheric-dispersion Modelling Environment (NAME) team.
-The project aims to investigate the affect of model resolution on the modelled impacts of wildifres on AQ using the Saddleworth Moor 2018 wildfire as a case-study.
-We compare simulations for the fires from WRF-Chem (10 km resolution) and two NAME configurations (12 km and 2.2 km resolution).
+Alongside this work I was involved in a Met Office Academic Partnership with Ben Drummond who works in the Met Office's Numerical Atmospheric-dispersion Modelling Environment (NAME) team.
+The project aimed to investigate the effect of model resolution on the modelled impacts of wildifres on AQ using the Saddleworth Moor 2018 wildfire as a case-study.
+We compared simulations for the fires from WRF-Chem (10 km resolution) and 3 NAME configurations (12 km, 2.2 km resolution and 1 km).

 Research interests